HeartBeat-SE/HeartBeat-SE-DTM/system-use-cases/aed-database-management.md

 In this section we will analyze more in details each use case identified in the AED Database Management.

-**AED Registration:**
+###AED Registration

-> 1. User fills the AED registration form with the following data:
+1. User fills the AED registration form with the following data:
     * Name of the place
     * Address
     * Additional (_optional_) info about the exact location
     * Availability (month - days - hours)
     * Picture (_optional_)
-> 2. User submits the registration form.
+2. User submits the registration form.
-> 3. System confirms registration.
+3. System confirms registration.
-> 4. System sends the data about the new AED to the Emergency Communications Center, which updates the database.
+4. System sends the data about the new AED to the Emergency Communications Center, which updates the database.

-> **Extensions:**
+**Extensions:**

-> * Invalid registration due to invalid data.
+* Invalid registration due to invalid data.

-**AED map display:**
+###AED map display

-> 1. System detects the user's location.
+1. System detects the user's location.
-> 2. System displays AEDs located in the area of 1 km around the location (1 km as default, users can zoom in/out the map to limit/extend the research).
+2. System displays AEDs located in the area of 1 km around the location (1 km as default, users can zoom in/out the map to limit/extend the research).

-> **Extensions:**
+**Extensions:**

-> * User's geo-location is not available.
+* User's geo-location is not available.
->   - System displays AEDs in the municipality selected at time of registration.
+  - System displays AEDs in the municipality selected at time of registration.

-**AED info display:**
+###AED info display

-> 1. User selects a specific AED.
+1. User selects a specific AED.
-> 2. System shows the AED profile.
+2. System shows the AED profile.